SciRuby/sciruby.com/source/_posts/2016-11-17-categorical-data-support.markdown

 #### Visualizing categorical data

-With the help of Nyaplot, Gnuplot and Gruff, Daru now provides ability to visualize categorical data as it does with orgdinary data.
+With the help of [Nyaplot](https://github.com/SciRuby/nyaplot), [GnuplotRB](https://github.com/SciRuby/gnuplotrb) and [Gruff](https://github.com/topfunky/gruff), Daru now provides ability to visualize categorical data as it does with numerical data.

 To plot vector with Nyaplot one needs to call the function `#plot`.